 Both are amazing options and you can’t go wrong.

-Early evening: In the early evening, it’s time to cross the Millenium Bridge, the bridge used in the iconic Harry Potter films where the dementors blow up London in the sixth movie (sorry, spoilers, but if you haven’t seen them by now, that’s on you!).
+In the early evening, it’s time to cross the Millennium Bridge, the bridge used in the iconic Harry Potter films where the dementors blow up London in the sixth movie (sorry, spoilers, but if you haven’t seen them by now, that’s on you!).

 You’ll run into St. Paul’s Cathedral at the end of the bridge, a London architectural masterpiece designed by Sir Christopher Wren and an important symbol of the city’s hope, past, and future.